TimeCaps: Capturing Time Series Data With Capsule Networks: Introduction

-Recently Capsule Networks~\cite{sabour2017dynamic} has been proposed to address limitations of CNNs such as the loss of spatial information in the pooling layers and being ambivalent to the spatial relationships between the learnt entities, mainly in the domain of image classification.
-CapsNets learn the properties of an entity present in the input—in this case a signal—in addition to its existence in the form of capsules.
-Further, the capsules in one layer are \textit{ dynamically routed} to the capsules in the next layer based on their agreement, formulating meaningful part-whole relationships.
-In this paper we propose TimeCaps which adapts the ideas of 2D capsule networks to 1D signals by creating capsules along the temporal axis and along the feature map axis such that our network will capture the temporal relationships between the temporal entities.
+Recently, Capsule Networks~\cite{sabour2017dynamic} have been proposed to address limitations of CNNs such as the loss of spatial information in the pooling layers and being ambivalent to the spatial relationships between the learnt entities, mainly in the domain of image classification.
+CapsNets learn to encode the properties of an entity present in the input—in this case a signal— within the instantiation parameters, in addition to the probability of existence of the entity.
+Further, the capsules in one layer are \textit{dynamically routed} to the capsules in the next layer based on their agreement, formulating meaningful part-whole relationships.
+In this paper, we propose TimeCaps which adapts the ideas of 2D capsule networks to 1D signals by creating capsules along the temporal axis and along the feature map axis such that our network will capture the temporal relationships between the temporal entities.
 This allows us to achieve better signal encoding and classification.

+Accurate compression and reconstruction of time series signals is a requirement for data storage in many domains such as medical records \cite{kundu2015electrocardiogram}, digital audio processing\cite{sturmel2011signal}.
+The main drawback of state-of-the-art reconstruction methods is that they require a high dimensional latent representation, in order to perform successful reconstruction.
+A majority of methods add artifacts to the reconstructed signals with dimensionality reduction\cite{dixon2011compressed,mandic2018biomedical}.
+TimeCaps can perform successful reconstruction with a very low dimensional --as low as four dimensions per signal-- latent representation, significantly reducing the computational complexity.

+Signal characterization along with classification is essential when studying the discriminative features among signals in similar domains.
+Even though deep neural networks dominate majority of 1D signal classification tasks\cite{izci2019cardiac,mohamed2011acoustic, hinton2012deep, graves2013speech,graves2014towards,sainath2015convolutional, zhang2017towards,lee2017raw,sainath2015learning}, when it comes to low number of training data with imbalanced classes, they tend to under-perform compared to machine learning models.
+Yet, these models are lagging behind human-level performance.
+In contrast, our proposed method performs classification with a low number of training data and imbalanced classes while learning unique characterization for each signal.

+Since the characteristics of the signal can be modulated by perturbing these dimensions in a class independent fashion, TimeCaps facilitates quantitative characterization of time series signals.
+TimeCaps learns relationships among the entities along the temporal and feature dimensions in the time series signals.
+Since it learns the most differentiating morphology of the time series signal from the data, it enables highly accurate classification than when features are hand-crafted.